DoPeMan17/esx_vehicle_inventory/README.md

 ESX_VEHICLE_INVENTORY

-This code is not mine, I just changed it to the new esx weight update.
+This code is not mine, I just changed it to work with the new esx weight update.

 The original code is from ddh3: https://github.com/ESX-PUBLIC/esx_vehicle_inventory